CIRCLE Policies and Procedures

 - Celebrations around a particular topic

 - Civic opportunities which combine an educational component with some form of volunteer project are welcomed.
-Volunteer opportunities must be community issues and not political/controversial in nature in either activity or the benefiting organization and must adhere to CIRCLE policies.
+Volunteer opportunities must be community issues and not political/religious/controversial in nature in either activity or the benefiting organization and must adhere to CIRCLE policies.
 Examples of acceptable volunteer opportunities may include but are not limited to volunteering at a senior center, soup kitchen, homeless shelter, nature center, or animal shelter.

 Simple playdates, meet up events, or hang-outs do not count toward participation in the co-op but are welcome to be set up outside of co-op participation.

 Typical events, when possible, should be at least 1 ½ to 2 hours in order to offset drive times.
 It is understood that the length of an event may be longer and that in special circumstances, such as with paid performances or field trips, times may be dictated by the venue or event itself.
 Events should be able to accommodate a minimum of 6 students, with more encouraged.
 In an instance when an event can only accommodate a portion of the basic minimum due to space or activity constraints, multiple sessions of the event should be offered to reach the minimum.

 Class coordinators are free to specify a target age range which the activity is most suitable and any size limits which the event may have.
 Teachers are free to specify target age groups and/or size limits for their particular class(es).

 It is understood that all events must meet CIRCLE guidelines in order to qualify for participation and be included in CIRCLE.